umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Using-The-Forms-API/index.md

 ### Retrieving a Form using the REST API

-The API for Forms lives under the Content Management API, so a Bearer token and an API-Key is required to call all the Forms related endpoints.
+The API for Forms lives under the Content Management API, so a Bearer token or an API-Key is required to call all the Forms related endpoints.
 For this example we will call `https://api.umbraco.io/forms` which lists all available forms.
 From here you can find a specific form to retrieve in order to get the definition for that form - this is useful when you want to expose a specific form in a specific part of your presentation layer.

 Getting a specific form is done by issuing a GET request to